eth-p/bat-extras/doc/prettybat.md

 # bat-extras: prettybat

-A script that uses [prettier](https://github.com/burntsushi/ripgrep) for reformatting and bat for syntax highlighting.
+A script that uses various pretty-printing tools and bat to display code in your terminal.